fyabc/fyabc.github.io/index.markdown

 ## Research Interests

-- **Large Language Models (LLMs)**: Research about training, fine-tuning and data engineering of large language models.
+- **Large Language Models (LLMs)**: Training, fine-tuning and data engineering of large language models.

 - **Learning to Teach**: A general meta-learning framework to automatically guide the training of AI tasks with a teacher model.